ewgewgewg/algo-site/content/posts/js-language.md

 # Loops, Increments, and Decrements

 Two basic types of repeating code blocks are `while` loops and `for` loops.
 A `while` loop continues until a parenthetical condition is false, and may not even run once (`do...while` loops guarantee at least one cycle).
 Meanwhile, `for` loops often three parts in their parenthetical, an initialized variable, a check condition that stops the loop if met, and a step condition that is expected to modify the initalized variable at the end of each loop.
 Alternatively, `for` loops can use a `let item of [items]` format in their parenthetical, where `[items]` can actually be any predefined iterable object, and `item`, which can be named arbitrarily in the loop, increments over everything inside.
 Behavior inside each loop is contained in `{}`, just like with functions.
 The operators `++` and `--` increase or decrease a number by 1, respectively.
+They can come before a number to run before a check.

 {{< code language="javascript" expand="Show" collapse="Hide" isCollapsed="false" >}}